canonical/pebble/docs/reference/cli-commands/notify.md

 (reference_pebble_notify_command)=
 # notify command

-The notify command records a custom notice with the specified key and optional
+The `notify` command is used to record a custom notice.

 ## Usage